 Polkas notwithstanding, Pittsburgh's profound industrial impact on the Union war effort was so significant that there was a very real fear of invasion by Confederate troops.
 A ring of 37 earthwork fortifications was built around the city in June 1862 to guard against raids.
 Most were never finished, only one was ever garrisoned, and the majority probably weren't even armed.
 They were never called into use, but that didn’t mean they weren’t deemed necessary as rumors of a threatened Confederate invasion swirled.

 Confederate troops did eventually come to Pittsburgh, some 118 of them, as prisoners-of-war housed in the old Western Penitentiary in Allegheny City (where the National Aviary is now situated).
 The earthworks survived for several decades but there is little trace of them today.

 But because the city was dominated with efforts to support the Union, keeping a lower profile was prudent for those sympathetic to the Rebel cause.
 There were plenty of people of conscience who were dedicated to the abolitionist cause, and Pittsburgh was a destination for slaves seeking freedom.
 The University of Pittsburgh has chronicled many of these stories HERE, and the current From Slavery to Freedom exhibit at the Heinz History Center details the historical struggle for equality of Pittsburgh's African American population.

-So, see what I did here?
-I snuck in a whole bunch o' info about Pittsburgh during the Civil War after having lured you here under the false pretenses of Abraham Lincoln giving a Valentine to Pittsburgh.
-No, Abraham Lincoln didn't visit our fair city out of love; he came here to pay his respects because it was political expedient.
+Abraham Lincoln didn't visit our fair city out of love on Valentine's Day; he came here to pay his respects because it was political expedient.
 With war looming, he knew that it would be wise to make an appearance in a city that had so enthusiastically voted for him.
-His resulting words of public affirmation for Allegheny County will have to suffice for bouquets of roses and cupid-covered cards.
+His resulting words of public affirmation for Allegheny County sufficed for bouquets of roses and cupid-covered cards.